Which Of The Following Statements Is True About Pain

 • Respecting Patient Autonomy: Patients have the right to make informed decisions about their pain management.
 Healthcare providers must provide patients with accurate information about treatment options and respect their choices, even if they differ from medical recommendations.

 • Addressing Disparities in Pain Care: Studies have shown that certain populations, such as racial and ethnic minorities, are more likely to experience inadequate pain management.
-Healthcare providers must be aware of these disparities and work to ensure that all patients receive equitable care.
+Healthcare providers must be aware of these disparities and work to check that all patients receive equitable care.

 • Managing Chronic Pain in the Context of Limited Resources: Chronic pain can be a costly condition to manage, and healthcare resources are often limited.
 Healthcare providers must make difficult decisions about how to allocate resources and provide the best possible care to all patients in need.